yellowlattice/SCC-visualization/README.md

 clean.txt → mis.json;

 index.html uses force simulation in d3.
-Giv edges repulsive force in simulation to separate components and make sure edges do not cross each other.
+Give edges repulsive force in simulation to separate components and make sure edges do not cross each other.
 Radius of metanode propotional to SCC size.